-This assumption is crucial, as shown by classic results in sequential trade literature3.
+This assumption is crucial, as shown by classic results in sequential trade literature.
 If prices are endogenous, then in the long run they will incorporate all available private information leading to full social learning.
 In these models, a price system leads to informational efficiency even when tradable quantities are restricted to being discrete, and private information is bounded, that are two typical assumption required to obtain informational cascade in the herding literature.
 Thus, at a first glance, results of herd behavior cannot be directly extended to markets where price is endogenously fixed.
 This is what Chari and Kehoe (2004) call the "price critique" to herding models.
-In this paper we explore the relation between endogenous price formation and social learning further.
-To this purpose, we generalize a standard sequential trade model in the Glosten Milgrom (1985) style.
+In this paper, we explore the relation between endogenous price formation and social learning further.
+To this purpose, we generalize a standard sequential trade model in the Glosten and Milgrom (1985) style.
 Our main finding is that endogenous prices cannot fully incorporate private information if the following three conditions coexist.
 First, the investors' set of actions is discrete, second, dealers and investors differ in risk aversion, third, investors' information is bounded.
 In this instance full social learning is impossible even when transactions occur at market clearing prices.

 Our paper belongs to the recent literature that attempts to adapt the studies on "herd behavior" to markets where the prices are endogenously determined.
 This literature focuses on the existence of informational cascades, being situations where the actions of informed agents cease to be informative for an observer.
-Cascades with endogenous prices have been studied by Chari and Kehoe (2004), Avery and Zemsky (1998), and Lee (1998), Cipriani and Guarino (2003).
+Cascades with endogenous prices have been studied by Chari and Kehoe (2004), Avery and Zemsky (1998), Lee (1998), and Cipriani and Guarino (2003).
 Chari and Kehoe (2004) study a situation where each investor is endowed with a risky project that requires them to exert a fixed amount of effort to become viable.
 Moreover, investors have the opportunity to buy one additional project or to sell the project they hold.
 These trades occur at market clearing prices.
 Thus, investors' decisions have two dimensions.
 On the one hand, they choose whether or not to "invest" effort in their project, and on the other hand, they have to make a trading decision on the project's market.
 Chari and Kehoe show that past market trading can trigger a cascade on the "investment" choice.
-For example, as soon as the information provided by the trading activity in the market is positive enough, it becomes optimal for all investors to invest the fixed effort cost in or-
+For example, as soon as the information provided by the trading activity in the market is positive enough, it becomes optimal for all investors to invest the fixed effort cost in order to make their projects viable, thus an investment cascade.
+However, in their model, market cascades are impossible, i.e., informational cascades in the trading action never occur.
+In fact, once all projects have been undertaken, market activity would continue to provide information on the value of the project.
+Thus, nothing prevents endogenous prices from eventually incorporating all private information dispersed in the economy.
+Although Chari and Kehoe's (2004) result is useful to explain how herding in investment at fixed cost starts, in our opinion, it does not completely overturn the "price critique" regarding trade herding and long run social learning.
+Namely, they state that an informational cascade would not occur in a model without the investment decision, i.e., when agents only have to take the trade decision.
+In our model, contrary to Chari and Kehoe (2004), there is no investment dimension.
+Investors's decisions only regard trades that occur at endogenous prices, nevertheless full social learning is impossible and informational cascades can

-1An analogous result is also obtained independently by Banerjee (1992)
+&lt;sup>1 An analogous result is also obtained independently by Banerjee (1992).

-2See for instance Chamley (2004) for an extensive study on rational herding.
+&lt;sup>2 See for instance Chamley (2004) for an extensive study on rational herding.